yupeng0921/iproute2_learning/ss.md

   show string "ecn" if the explicit congestion notification option is set
 * ecnseen
-  show string "ecnseen" if the saw enc flag in received package
+  show string "ecnseen" if the saw ecn flag is found in received packages
 * fastopen
   show string "fastopen" if the fastopen option is set
 * cong_alg
   the congestion algorithm name, the default congestion algorithm is "cubic"
 * wscale:<snd_wscale>:<rcv_wscale>
-  if window scale option is used, will show the send scale factory and receive scale factory
+  if window scale option is used, this field shows the send scale factory and receive scale factory
 * rto:<icsk_rto>
-  tcp retransmission timeout value, the unit is usecond
+  tcp retransmission timeout value, the unit is millisecond
 * backoff:<icsk_backoff>
-  used for exponential backoff retranmission, the actual retranmission timeout vaule should be icsk_rto << icsk_backoff
+  used for exponential backoff retransmission, the actual retransmission timeout vaule is icsk_rto << icsk_backoff
 * rtt:<rtt>/<rttvar>
   rtt is the average round trip time, rttvar is the mean deviation of rtt, their units are millisecond